 - Monitor family compliance with the treatment plan and court orders

-- Communicate and make recommendations to the court through written and oral reports
+- Make recommendations to the court through written and oral reports